microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ![](/static/mb/lessons/seismograph3.png)

-* Press compile button for the seismograph program to run on the micro:bit.
+* Click or tap the compile button for the seismograph program to run the program on the micro:bit.

 ![](/static/mb/lessons/seismograph4.png)

-The flat, black colored line should appear that measures acceleration of the micro:bit.
-The black line should appear directly beneath the flat, colored line that measures acceleration of the micro:bit simulator.
+The flat, black colored line should appear.
+The block line will measure acceleration of the micro:bit.

+NOTE: The black line should appear directly beneath the flat, colored line that measures acceleration of the micro:bit simulator.

 ![](/static/mb/lessons/seismograph6.png)